Can You Use Gray Paint in a North Facing Room?

 Another handsome room by John Jacob.

-• You need some metallic pieces.
+• It would help if you had some metallic pieces.
 Gold is especially wonderful and welcome if the lighting is dim and cold.

-• You need mirrors.
+• It would help if you had mirrors.
 Mirrors expand the light.

-• Glass and crystal are all reflective and will add sparkle and light into a darker space.
+• Glass and crystal are all reflective and will add sparkle and light to a darker space.

 Go with the flow.
-You will never be able to turn a dimly, cool lit room into a light airy space.
+You can never turn a dim, cool-lit room into a light, airy space.
 However, sophisticated and serene works too.
 I have always loved the look where the drapes coordinate with the wall color.

 Edward Postiff